 Implement continuous delivery

-Jenkins X sees CD as the effort of taking that change after it’s been merged to master through to running in a live environment.
+Jenkins X sees CD as the effort of taking that change after it’s been merged to controller through to running in a live environment.
 Jenkins X automates many parts in a release pipeline.

-Jenkins X will automatically create a released version on every merge to master which can then potentially progress through to production.
+Jenkins X will automatically create a released version on every merge to controller which can then potentially progress through to production.

 Use loosely coupled architecture